chipsalliance/caliptra-sw/test/tests/fips_test_suite/README.md

 ## Additional Environments

 Support for additional environments can be done by creating new implementations/interfaces for the HW model at hw-model/src.
 See model_fpga_realtime.rs as an example.
 This implementation needs to be able to access the APB bus, control the input signals to caliptra, and, if possible, control ROM.

+## Test Hooks

+Certain tests require "hooks" into the ROM or FW to cause operation to deviate from the normal flow (ie. injecting errors or halting execution at specific points).
+This functionality is enabled using a build option called "fips-test-hooks".
+Then, the specific command codes are written and read from the DBG_MANUF_SERVICE_REG.
+The ROM/FW can respond back with a status code written to the same field if applicable.
+See command codes in drivers\src\fips_test_hooks.rs for more details.